Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles: Conclusion and Discussion

 The next step of our study will focus on Alfv{\'e}n eigenmodes (AEs) and energetic-particle modes (EPMs) in a HC equilibrium, where the hybrid simulation will be initiated from the HC equilibrium calculated with VMEC.
 Using the insights won in the present work, we should be able to design cases where secondary instabilities are weak or absent (e.g., choosing a relatively small $q_\mathrm{min}$ radius located in a region with a weak bulk pressure gradient).
 In addition, we would like to investigate further the HC formation in the cases with an anisotropic EP pressure.
 The anisotropic pressure case is important because neutral beam (NB) and ion-cyclotron resonance frequency (ICRF) heating will be used in fusion reactors to promote bulk ion heating and to tailor both the safe factor and plasma rotation profiles.

-For the secondary mode, namely the resistive pressure-driven MHD mode in some HC configurations, it should be studied using electromagnetic turbulence codes that can handle short-wavelength structures correctly, such as EUTERPE\cite{kleiber2024euterpe} and GTC\cite{kleiber2024euterpe}.
+For the secondary mode, namely the resistive pressure-driven MHD mode in some HC configurations, it should be studied using electromagnetic turbulence codes that can handle short-wavelength structures correctly, such as EUTERPE\cite{kleiber2024euterpe}.

 \ack Numerical computations were performed on the JFRS-1 supercomputer of the International Fusion Energy Research Centre (Project ID: MHDEP3D) and HPE SGI8600 in the National Institutes for Quantum Science and Technology (Project ID: PG24527).
 The authors of this work would like to thank Prof.\ Dr.\ Yasushi Todo (NIFS, Japan) for providing MEGA (Some part of the original code was modified in this study), and Dr.\ Shuhei Sumida (QST), Prof.\ Dr.\ Kouji Shinohara (Tokyo University, Japan), Dr.\ Haruki Seto (QST, Japan), Dr.\ Gakushi Kawamura (QST, Japan), and Dr.\ Hogun Jhang (KFE, Republic of Korea) for fruitful discussions.